 Overview

-Catalyst Grants (Tier 3) provide funding to catalyze and support more substantial instructor-initiated course interventions and program development projects that advance teaching practices, curriculum, and pedagogical research and inspire new ways of engaging students in innovative and equitable instruction.
-UCLA instructors of record for undergraduate, graduate, and professional student courses are eligible to request funds.
+Catalyst Grants (Tier 3) provide funding to support instructors in implementing and assessing course interventions and program development projects.
+Projects should advance teaching practices, curriculum, and pedagogical research while inspiring new and sustainable ways of engaging students in innovative, equitable instruction.
+UCLA instructors of record for undergraduate, graduate, and professional student courses are eligible to serve as Principal Investigators who request funds.

 Grants may be used to support activities such as full or partial course (re)design, curricular improvements involving emergent technology or instructional materials, major reform of teaching strategies across multiple courses (or multiple sections of a course) to improve student engagement and learning, and pedagogical research studies aimed at documenting and disseminating the effect of such course-level change strategies.
-Funding may be requested to support student wages (undergraduates, TAs, or GSRs) or staff assisting with the project, and to provide financial support for faculty and instructors (up to $10,000).
+Funding may be requested to support students (undergraduates, TAs, or GSRs) assisting with the project and to provide financial support for faculty and staff (up to $10,000 each, including benefits).

 Catalyst Grant proposals must articulate a clear plan for enhancing the student experience, define specific project goals (i.e. expected outcomes of the project), and include a strategy for assessing the effectiveness and impact of the proposed intervention.
 Applications should demonstrate how the proposed project aligns with UCLA’s strategic plan to elevate how we teach and should address the potential for sustainability within the department or academic/administrative unit after the grant period ends.
 Successful applications will be bound within a defined and realistic timeline, include deliverables for project milestones, and leverage existing campus resources, including programs and services provided by disciplinary teaching support units.
 While not a requirement of Catalyst Grant proposals, applicants are highly encouraged to explore opportunities for their department or program to either commit matching funds and/or contribute other non-monetary support of the project to evidence a broader investment in the success and sustainability of the proposed course intervention.